-At the edge of Pier 39 lies San Francisco’s best and most interactive marine life experience at Aquarium of the Bay.
+At the edge of Pier 39 lies San Francisco’s best and most interactive marine life experience, Aquarium of the Bay.
 With three major exhibits featuring the animals of the deep, this aquarium gives you up-close access to hidden creatures you probably don't know too much about, an excellent learning opportunity for students of any age!

-Start your journey through the deep blue sea at the Discover the Bay exhibit.
-Featuring the different ecosystems found in the bay, eight separate galleries shine a light on over a thousand creatures and their natural habitats.
-Green Moray eels, the California State Marine Fish the orange Garibaldi, schools of live anchovies, and new fish hatchlings populate the exhibit.
+Start your journey through the deep blue sea at the Discover the Bay exhibit, featuring the different ecosystems found within the bay.
+Eight separate galleries shine a light on over a thousand creatures and their natural habitats here, such as Green Moray eels, the California State Marine Fish the orange Garibaldi, schools of live anchovies, and new fish hatchlings populate the exhibit.

 Under the Bay, the second exhibit, highlights the alluring, mysterious, and sometimes dangerous creatures that swim beneath the surface.
 Species of jellyfish, schools of giant sea bass, sea stars, and even sharks are represented here.
 Walk through the see-through tunnel beneath Sevengill sharks and stingrays as they circle above your head.